-You drive a car and believe to have sufficient coverage to cover for any kind of losses.
+You drive a car and believe to have sufficient coverage to cover for any kind of loss.
 Until you get into a collision and by your fault, a passenger in the other vehicle dies.
 Now, that is a serious matter with many concerns.
 You feel guilty and also very worried.
 You wonder what are the consequences of your unsafe driving that led to the collision.
-It is advised to check with your insurance company what to expect in a worst case scenario.
+It is advised to check with your insurance company what to expect in a worst-case scenario.
 The bereaved family may file a lawsuit against you and there are zillion things that you may have to deal with.

 You wish you had sufficient personal injury protection through your car insurance provider.
 The mounting hospital bills, rehabilitative care are all very expensive to pay off.
 Car insurance is purchased to protect you from any losses due to an accident or sudden perils.
 But if you do not have sufficient coverage then it is of no use to you for that particular incident.
-Ontario follows a no-fault based insurance system.
+Ontario follows a no-fault-based insurance system.
 This means that it does not matter who was at fault.
-This means that if someone is injured in an accident and are at fault, they can still claim under this coverage.
+This means that if someone is injured in an accident and is at fault, they can still claim under this coverage.

 What Are The Limitations For Claiming Under Personal Injury Protection In Ontario

 In Ontario as per the Statute of Limitations Law, if you suffer a personal injury due to a collision, you may file a claim within two years from the date of the incident.
-If you don’t then you may not be eligible for any benefits from government based programs or from your insurance provider.
+If you don’t then you may not be eligible for any benefits from government-based programs or from your insurance provider.
 There may be rare exceptions to this rule.

 How To Claim For Personal Injury After An Accident In Ontario

 When you are involved in an accident it is a big trauma.
 It is also important to file a claim under relevant coverage without reasonable delay.
 It is best advised to start your claims process within three months of the incident.
 If you do not notify the opposite party or the other driver within 120 days, it may affect your case.
-In case you spoke with your insurer but did not file a claim within the stipulated time then too, you may be barred from you compensation rights.
+In case you spoke with your insurer but did not file a claim within the stipulated time then too, you may be barred from your compensation rights.
 Your insurance company may also have a 7-day time frame to notify about an accident.
 They may also need you to file an accident benefits claim within 30 days.

-In case you were not at fault and would like to claim against the other party for your personal injury then that you may even seek the help of a personal injury specialist or lawyer.
+In case you were not at fault and would like to claim against the other party for your personal injury then you may even seek the help of a personal injury specialist or lawyer.
 It is important to abide by the statute of limitations in Ontario for the best outcome.